Sam Johnstone Profile

 |Born||Mar 25, 1993|

-Sam Johnstone is a goalkeeper who currently plays for West Bromwich Albion and England.
+Sam Johnstone is a goalkeeper who currently plays for Crystal Palace and England.
 He was named as part of Gareth Southgate’s England Euro 2020 squad.

 Sam Johnstone began his career in the Manchester United academy and was with the club for seven years.
 However, he spent all seven of those seasons on loan at seven clubs across the English Football League.